 Space Amish: For a period of a few episodes, the heroes found themselves on a colony that had suppressed all technology — despite being a space station.
 If you're wondering how that worked, they had a small, trusted council run basic maintenance, whilst otherwise trying to keep their lifestyle as low-tech as possible.
 Despite the obvious drawbacks, it worked out pretty well for them.

-Spell My Name with an S: Worse than most Gundam series, due to its lack of official English translation.
+Spell My Name with an "S": Worse than most Gundam series, due to its lack of official English translation.
 The worst offender is Elpeo/Elpie Ple/Puru.
 Supposedly, her official Japanese-English rendition of Elpeo Ple is a play on the name of a magazine featuring small girls called L People (ie., change the spacing in her name and it becomes El People), but some people don't consider this enough of a counterbalance to the fact that that name looks wrong in English.
 And just try saying Ple.

 Gundam Unicorn seems to have cleared this up: her name is pronounced "Elpie Pull" in English.
 Fitting, as it retains the pun.
+The spelling remains a bit contentious (as some advocate leaving it "Elpeo Ple" to match sources, while others want to just straight up spell it "Elpie Pull" for the sake of clarity).

 It's also fitting, in that "Pull" is what they shout when they launch targets in front of skeet shooters, reflecting how utterly expendable the poor girls are.